1. How bad is the problem?

 3. Are there other factors?

 Yes.
 In the U.S., for example, the decline in AIDS mortality since the mid-1990s has been associated with a rebound in syphilis cases among men who have sex with men.
 The introduction of drugs to prevent HIV transmission -- called pre-exposure prophylaxis, or PrEP -- has shown great promise in reducing new infections among these men.
 But it’s also been associated with less consistent use of condoms -- one of the best means of protection against other STIs.
 More routine STI screening tests among PrEP users has made it difficult to know whether there has been an actual increase, or if previously unrecognized and untreated infections are now being diagnosed.
-A study from Australia found there was a negligible increase in the STI risk for individuals taking PrEP after controlling for the jump in testing.
 More international travel and labor migration also mean that germs are spreading faster and wider.

 4. What are the consequences?